The Binding of Isaac: Rebirth: Afterbirth+

-The Binding of Isaac: Repentance
+Repentance

-The Binding of Isaac: Repentance contains two new endings involving the new content added.
-Ending 21 is unlocked for defeating the newly added Mother boss.
+The Binding of Isaac: Repentance contains two new endings involving the content added.
+Ending 21 is unlocked for defeating the added Mother boss.
 It shows Isaac drawing a picture of the boss.
 His mother walks in, and Isaac tries to hide the drawing from her.
 His mother reacts by throwing him into a closet, saying "You think I'm a monster, Isaac?
 I'll show you a monster!"
-The scene cuts to Isaac in the closet, hyperventilating.
-His mother then begins to tearfuly recite the Lord's Prayer, with the closet growing darker and darker.
+The scene cuts to Isaac in the closet, hyperventilating, while his mother keeps repeating "You are like your father".
+His mother begins to tearfully recite the Lord's Prayer, with the closet growing darker and darker.
 A statue of Satan materializes behind Isaac, and the scene ends.

 Ending 22 is the Final Ending, and is unlocked by defeating The Beast, the true final boss of the game.
 This ending completes the story of the game and its expansions.

-Normally, after defeating the Mom boss on Depths II (or its equivalent alternate floor), the player is locked out of leaving the room.
+Normally, after defeating the Mom boss on Depths II (or its equivalent alternate floor, Necropolis II), the player is locked out of leaving the room.
 If the player brings an item to teleport out of the room, they can enter a special door.
 Isaac finds a note left from his dad, and the game begins the Ascent sequence.
 Isaac begins to go up through the floors he visited throughout the game in reverse order.

 Arguments can be heard that explain what happened to Isaac's family prior to the game.
 Isaac, a child, lives with his parents in a small house, on a hill.
 His parents become unhappy with each other, commonly fighting late at night while Isaac watches from a crack in the living room door.
 Isaac's father starts stealing money from his mother, who slowly develops into a religious fanatic to cope with her domestic abuse, prompting Isaac's father to leave and divorce Isaac's mother.
 Without Isaac's father around, her mental health worsens as she begins watching Christian broadcasts on the television, which in turn causes her to abuse Isaac.